 Please document provider collaboration meetings completed during the past 6 months that were coordinated through Rooted in Relationships.
 This should only include collaboration meetings as required as part of Pyramid Model implementation.
-If other collaboration/networking meetings were held (coach collaboration, director’s collaboration, etc.) those should be included in the systems activities section.
+If other collaboration/networking meetings were held (coach collaboration, directors collaboration, etc.) those should be included in the systems activities section.